pytest-dev/pytest-bdd/README.rst

     # assume 'features' subfolder is in this file's directory
     scenarios('features')

-In the example above `test_something` scenario binding will be kept manual, other scenarios found in the `features` folder will be bound automatically.
+In the example above, the ``test_something`` scenario binding will be kept manual, other scenarios found in the ``features`` folder will be bound automatically.

 Scenario outlines